Benefits of Having a Nursing BSN Degree

 There are even more hospitals that would hire only BSN nurses if it were up to some New York, New Jersey and Rhode Island lawmakers who have proposed “BS in 10” legislation.
 This law would require nurses without a bachelor’s degree to earn one within their first 10 years of practice.

 By earning a nursing BSN degree, you can start your career and avoid all interruptions.
-While an associate degree nursing program can teach you the basics of nursing, it can fall short in developing your critical-thinking and decision-making skills.
-A bachelor’s degree in nursing program cultivates these advanced skills and expands your education to include leadership, research and public health.
+While an associate degree nursing education can teach you the basics of nursing, it can fall short in developing your critical-thinking and decision-making skills.
+A bachelor’s degree in nursing cultivates these advanced skills and expands your education to include leadership, research and public health.

 Contact our team of enrollment specialists to hear more about all the benefits of a BSN.